MsBaergaCS/curriculum-Dev/README.md

 ## Assesments
-The final project is itself the assessment, and is comprised of 4 components:
+The final project is itself the assessment, and is comprised of 4 components:<br>
-**The Dictionary** which documents students' learning and asks them to highlight several new skills they have learned, as well as to compare them, "translate" them, into the language they learned during the bulk of the year.
+**The Dictionary** which documents students' learning and asks them to highlight several new skills<br>
+they have learned, as well as to compare them, "translate" them, into the language they learned <br>
-**The Blog**, which documents students' process and learning throughout the unit, and which is the most important part of the project, because it documents what actions students took learn, what they learned from those actions, and what development tasks students performed each day, as they worked to implement what they learned into their program, **The Program**, the parameters of which are open-ended to allow students choice, and **The Presentation**, the last portion of the project, which requires students to present their work and learing to their peers in some way.
+during the bulk of the year.<br>
+**The Blog**, which documents students' process and learning throughout the unit, and which is<br>
+the most important part of the project, because it documents what actions students took<br>
+learn, what they learned from those actions, and what development tasks students performed<br>
+each day, as they worked to implement what they learned into their program,<br>
+**The Program**, the parameters of which are open-ended to allow students choice, and<br>
+**The Presentation**, the last portion of the project, which requires students to present their <br>
+work and learing to their peers in some way.<br>

 ### Grade breakdown
 25% Into-Original Language Dictionary/Comparison